The guide.

 The real power of Vimeography lies in its ability to customize a gallery’s appearance by using themes.
 Think of themes as an outfit for your gallery; by using different themes, your gallery will be presented in a unique and stylized manner which best fits your videos, flair, or blog design.

-Vimeography comes with a few default themes for you to choose from, but you can also browse the official Vimeography theme collection to find one that suits you best.
+Vimeography comes with a default theme for you, but you can also browse the official Vimeography theme collection to find one that suits you best.

 Installing a theme